 Lana Al-Khatib, Visual Editor

 Lana is a first-year Master of Public Policy candidate at the School of Public Affairs.
 She graduated from Syracuse University in 2020 with her bachelor’s in economics and public policy.
 Currently, she is interested in comparative policy and international development, particularly in the Middle East.
 Lana is of Palestinian-Jordanian heritage and grew up in Kuwait.
 After witnessing firsthand the socio-economic disparities between the Gulf and the Levant, Lana aspires to work with foreign development and advocacy organizations such as Amnesty International, the International Monetary Fund, United Nations Relief and Works Agency, United States Agency for International Development, World Bank, etc.

 Lana joined the Public Purpose Journal as a Visual Editor to help keep the conversation going on important U.S. public policy issues.
 Living in Washington, D.C., the epicenter of U.S. politics, she felt it was only fitting to work to promote sound progressive policies and shed light on issues impacting not only the United States, but also its partnering entities.
 In her free time, she enjoys advocating for Palestinian Solidarity, traveling to and exploring new places, and being a plant lady and a mother to her puppy.

 Lennet Peñate, Resident Editor

-Lennet Peñate is a first year Masters of Public Policy and Administration at American University.
-She attended the University of Maryland, college park, where she graduated with a degree in sociology and a minor in law and society.
+Lennet Peñate is a first-year Master of Public Policy and Administration student at American University.
+She attended the University of Maryland, College Park, where she graduated with a degree in sociology and a minor in law and society.